 Realistically speaking, not every rep is great at all three.

-Most salespeople are naturally better at one or two of these skills and need some help with the others, and that’s totally normal.
+Most salespeople are naturally better at one or two of these skills and need some help with the others, which is totally normal.

 Everyone knows what a good communicator is when they see one, right?

 This analysis isn’t an exact science, but it’s not a great idea to rely on your feelings when you’re assessing your employees.

 Instead, use their activities to judge how good their proficiency level is in their sales job.

 First, set a clear baseline standard of what makes a person good at each skill.